sumcobb/genetic/README.md

 # Genetic

-Simple genetic algorithm.
+Simple genetic algorithm to better my own understanding of GAs.
 Initial code from [tolex3](https://github.com/tolex3/genetic).
+Main modifications to the code includes changing the selection process from elitism to tournament selection.

 Makefile builds two executables: